garethgeorge/backrest/README.md

 [![Build and Test](https://github.com/garethgeorge/backrest/actions/workflows/build-and-test.yml/badge.svg)](https://github.com/garethgeorge/backrest/actions/workflows/build-and-test.yml)

 Backrest is a free and open-source web UI wrapper for [restic](https://restic.net/).
+Backrest aims to take away the burden of setting up and managing restic backups by providing a simple web UI that supports both scheduling backup operations as well as browsing and restoring from existing backups.

 **Project goals**